QUADRAPHONICS

 The Page Author's Current Setup: Decoders & Switching System

-quad shelves The use of the Dolby Surround, RM, and SQ decoders, with phase inverters, summing networks, and speaker amp source switching is probably the easiest way to handle the greatest number of matrices with only a small investment.
+The use of the Dolby Surround, RM, and SQ decoders, with phase inverters, summing networks, and speaker amp source switching is probably the easiest way to handle the greatest number of matrices with only a small investment.
 It is not perfect, but gives results near the intended ones.
-The following system uses 10 speakers (8 if you aren't interested in 3-D), and handles all of the above systems except CD-4:
+The following system uses 10 speakers (8, if you aren't interested in 3-D), and handles all of the above systems except CD-4:

 Equipment used: